lumeland/lume.land/cms/fields/current-datetime.md

 description: Field to store the current date time
 ---

-The field of type `current_datetime` is very similar to [datetime](./datetime.md) with the difference of the value is updated automatically every time the document is saved.
+The field of type `current-datetime` is very similar to [datetime](./datetime.md) with the difference of the value is updated automatically every time the document is saved.
 It's useful to store the last modification time of a post or article.